-The Green Protocol was a voluntary agreement signed in 2007 by UNICA’s associated mills, the sugarcane producers, represented by ORPLANA, and the government of state of São Paulo, Brazil’s top sugarcane producing state.
-It was a commitment to anticipate the end of the burning, a sugarcane pre-harvesting method used in the past, and to adopt additional conservation measures.
+The Green Protocol was a voluntary agreement signed in 2007 by UNICA’s associated mills and the government of the State of São Paulo, Brazil’s top sugarcane producing state.
+It was a commitment to anticipate the end of burning, a sugarcane pre-harvesting method once used, and the adoption of additional conservation measures.

-The first “Green Protocol” was so well succeed that in 2017 the sector, producers and government have launched the “Green Protocol Plus”, a continuation of the commitment, with new goals.
-Among the main results, more than 35 million seedlings planted, 200 thousand hectares of riparian areas recovered and protected, 8,235 springs protected and 9.3 million tons of CO2 averted in the atmosphere.
+The first “Green Protocol” was so successful that in 2017 producers and government launched the “Green Protocol Plus”, a continuation of the earlier commitment, with new goals.
+More than 35 million seedlings planted, 200 thousand hectares of riparian areas recovered and protected, 8,235 springs protected and 9.3 million tons of CO2 saved, thanks to the program.

-In January 2020 the sugarcane sector, represented by UNICA, became an official member of the United Nations Global Compact Network Brazil.
-Conversations had already begun in 2019 when both organizations started discussing the agenda, working to increase the sugarcane sector’s contributions to the fight against climate change, with ethanol and bioenergy on the front line.
-In 2019 UNICA and UN Global Compact Network Brazil also participated in the same panel at COP25, the 2019 United Nations Climate Change Conference held in Madrid.
-Promoting the SDGs is a fundamental part of the joint action strategy.
+In January 2020 the sugarcane sector, represented by UNICA, became an official participant of the United Nations Global Compact Network in Brazil.
+The objective is to increase sugarcane’s contributions to fight climate change, with ethanol and bioenergy on the frontline.
+UNICA and UN Global Compact had contributed together to the debate at COP25, the 2019 United Nations Climate Change Conference held in Madrid.
+Promoting the Sunstainable Development Goals is a fundamental part of the joint action strategy.

 Sugarcane producers are increasingly monitoring bee populations and are using their permanent preservation areas to enhance habitats for them to thrive.
 Sharing knowledge with local beekeepers is a key part of this initiative, leading to capacity building on both sides.